-Both porbeagle stocks in the NW and NE Atlantic are estimated to be overfished, with the northeastern stock being more depleted.
+Both porbeagle stocks in the northwest and northeast Atlantic are estimated to be overfished, with the northeastern stock being more depleted.
 The main source of fishing mortality on these stocks is from non-ICCAT, directed porbeagle fisheries that are being managed by most of the relevant Contracting Parties through quotas and other measures.